 - Perform 30 repetitions.

 9. Rhomboid Strengthening Exercises

 The next step is to strengthen the Rhomboid muscles.

 The aim of these exercises is to build resilience in these muscles so that they can tolerate more load.

 - Stand with your back to a wall.

-- Keep your back and arms pulled backwards as to remain in contact with the wall throughout movements.
+- Keep your arms pulled backwards as to remain in contact with the wall throughout movements.

-- Whilst remaining full contact with the wall, slide your arms up and down the wall.
+- Whilst remaining in full contact with the wall, slide your arms up and down the wall.

 - Repeat 10-20 times.

 Note: If you can’t keep your whole arm on the wall, step your feet slightly away from the wall until you can.